 The canals in Amsterdam served many purposes.
 They helped people live by providing water for crops, homes, and industry.

 The canals were also used to transport goods between towns through the countryside.
-The canals provided protection from flooding.
-Houses were built alongside them for fishing families to live right on the waterfront where they could fish every day.
+The canals are protected from flooding.
+Houses were built alongside them for fishing families to live on the waterfront, where they could fish daily.

-Today, Amsterdam’s network of more than 200 kilometers of canals continues to play an important part in shipping traffic, particularly for tourist purposes including canal boats.
+Today, Amsterdam’s network of more than 200 kilometers of canals is important in shipping traffic, particularly for tourist purposes, including canal boats.

 How clean is the water in the canals of Amsterdam?